-Reform Judaism has a long and proud history of working for the full inclusion of LGBT (Lesbian, Gay, Bisexual, and Transgender) people in Jewish life and for their full civil rights.
+Reform Judaism has a long and proud history of working for the full inclusion of LGBTQ (Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning) people in Jewish life and for their full civil rights.
 As early as 1965, the Women of Reform Judaism called for the decriminalization of homosexuality.
-Resolutions by the Union for Reform Judaism and the Central Conference of American Rabbis followed.
-The social justice arm of the Reform Movement, the Religious Action Center, (RAC) has been at the forefront of the fight for LGBT equality.
+Resolutions by the Union for Reform Judaism and the Central Conference of American Rabbis, and NFTY – The Reform Youth Movement followed.
+Both NFTY and the URJ’s summer camps have taken steps to become more inclusive of transgender participants in their material, application forms, facilities, and programs.
+The social justice hub of the Reform Movement, the Religious Action Center (RAC), has been at the forefront of the fight for LGBTQ equality.

-Today, in addition to several congregations whose primary outreach is to the LGBT community, LGBT Jews and their families are welcome in all of Reform temples.
-LGBT Jews may be ordained as rabbis and cantors and they serve throughout the Reform movement.
+Today, in addition to several congregations whose primary outreach is to the LGBTQ community, LGBTQ Jews and their families are welcome in all Reform congregations and communities.
+LGBTQ Jews may be ordained as rabbis and cantors and they serve throughout the Reform movement.
 Most Reform rabbis and cantors gladly officiate at same-sex ceremonies.